bahaokten/bahaokten.github.io/_posts/2020-09-14-market-research.markdown

 Askblu.ai is a service aimed to help mobile games find the optimum difficulty for the overall audience of players.
 Askblu uses plug&play real-time machine learning to increase player retention in mobile games.

+OpenAI is an AI research and deployment company.
+Their mission is to ensure that artificial general intelligence benefits all of humanity.

 ### Citations

 1) https://www.theesa.com/press-releases/u-s-video-game-sales-reach-record-breaking-43-4-billion-in-2018/